Want to know everything about our leverage and margin requirements? In this article you will learn about:

 Leverage magnifies a trader’s buying power by giving them the ability to trade large volumes even with a small amount of deposited funds.
 It is expressed as a ratio of the trader’s own funds to borrowed funds, e.g. 1:200, 1:2000 or 1:Unlimited.

-The amount of leverage varies as it depends on your account equity and other factors outlined below.
+The amount of leverage varies as it depending on your account equity and other factors outlined below.
 Follow the link for more on how to change your leverage.

-Unlimited leverage allows you to trade with negligible margin, thereby allowing you to open bigger positions and try different strategies.
-It is available on our Standard, Standard Cent, Standard Plus, Pro, Raw Spread and Zero accounts.
+Unlimited leverage allows you to trade with negligible margins, thereby allowing you to open bigger positions and try different strategies.
+It is available on our Standard, Standard Cent, Standard Plus, Pro, Raw Spread, and Zero accounts.